InitParams in SolrConfig

 The name of this set of parameters.
 The name can be used directly in a requestHandler definition if a path is not explicitly named.
 If you give your

-<initParams>a name, you can refer to the params in a
+<initParams>a name, you can refer to the parameters in a

 <requestHandler>that is not defined as a path.